atelierspierrot/assets-manager/README.md

 ## Installation

-To install the plugin, just add the package to your requirements in your `composer.json`:
+To install the plugin, add the package to your requirements in your `composer.json`:

     "require": {
         ...
         "atelierspierrot/assets-manager": "1.*"
     }

-The namespace will be automatically added to the project's Composer *autoloader* and once it will be installed, the plugin will handle assets packages installation.

 ## Usage

+### How to inform the extension about your package assets?

+The extension handles any package with a type `***-assets`, which will be considered as a standard library by Composer if you don't use the extension (and will be installed as any other classic library package).

 ### Schema of usage during a project lifecycle

-**Installation/Update by Composer**
+**Installation/Update/Removal by Composer**

-The `\AssetsManager\Composer\Installer` installs the "library-assets" packages:
+The `\AssetsManager\Composer\Installer` installs the "\*\*\*-assets" packages:

 - it moves the assets in a specific `www/vendor/` directory
 - it adds an entry to the internal `assets_db` table